-ACI Facility Filter systems are sand and membrane units that can remove virtually all turbidity, parasites and bacteria in producing 1000 – 10,000 liters daily for schools, hospitals and small villages etc..
-As of 2017 ACI has 74 working Facility Systems installed throughout the world.
+ACI Facility Filter (FF) systems are sand and membrane units that can remove virtually all turbidity, parasites and bacteria in producing 1000 – 10,000 liters daily for schools, hospitals and small villages etc..
+As through 2018 ACI has 95 working Facility Filter systems installed throughout the world.

 In Managua, Nicaragua in October of 2013, a team of ACI traveled to several parts of Managua to install 13 Facility Filters in 12 schools thanks to the help of World Wide Christian Schools.
 The largest school was in an area called Tipitapa.
 ACI built two Facility Filters in two different areas which supplies 3000 students with potable water.